 In the version of Bill S-5 first presented to Parliament in November, e-cigarette manufacturers were banned from making any statements comparing the health effects of their products. (“No person shall promote a vaping product, including by means of the packaging, by comparing the health effects arising from the use of the product or from its emissions with those arising from the use of a tobacco product or from its emissions.”)

-The first 90% turn was taken during the Senate review of the bill when Senator Chantal Petitclerc, on behalf of the government, proposed an amendment that gave the federal government the power to regulate comparative statements.
+The first 90 degree turn was taken during the Senate review of the bill when Senator Chantal Petitclerc, on behalf of the government, proposed an amendment that gave the federal government the power to regulate comparative statements.
 The amendment was adopted and survived all the way through the Parliamentary process to Royal Assent.

-The second 90% was taken earlier this year, when Health Canada made it a regulatory priority to design comparative statements for use by e-cigarette manufacturers.
+The second 90 degree was taken earlier this year, when Health Canada made it a regulatory priority to design comparative statements for use by e-cigarette manufacturers.
 The haste with which this is being done is all the more staggering, considering the usual pace of regulatory development.
 S-5 authorizes much-needed regulation on tobacco and nicotine sales, but only ‘relative risk’ statements have been given the fast track.

 On September 28, 2018 Canada officially notified the World Trade Organization of its intention to approve the seven "draft" statements.
 Notification to the WTO is a routine step in the regulatory process - but it usually occurs late in the process and is usually an indication that domestic consultations are over.
 If Health Canada had wanted to send a signal that its consultation on these statements was a sham, the WTO notice would have been a very good choice.